Decentral-DAO/AO/install/setup:install.md

 - `sudo dd if=<path-to-ubuntu-iso> of=<path-to-usb> bs=1M`
 - i.e. `sudo dd if=./Downloads/Ubuntu-18.04.iso> of=/dev/sdb bs=1M`

 This should create a bootable usb and you can then boot from it.
-Use `delete` or `f10` to interupt boot.
+Use `delete` or `f10` to interrupt boot.
 ---

 ### ZMQ